1921–22 American Cup: Holders

 The Robins Dry Dock squad of Brooklyn had won the two previous editions of the tournament, the second of which was paired with a National Challenge Cup win to complete 'the double'.
 Robins had merged with the Tebo Yacht Basin team to become the Todd Shipyards, which finished runner-up in the 1922 National Cup, giving credibility to a potential repeat as American Cup champions had they been able to defend their title.
 Many of the Todds players made their way to Paterson F.C. for the 1922/23 season, strengthening them sufficiently to win the National Cup; however, they fell shy of the American Cup, losing out in the semifinals.

 New Jersey State Cup

 Aside from the National Challenge Cup the next highest level of tournament competition for New Jersey teams was the State Cup.
 The professional ASL team from Harrison benefited from not having any of their counterparts hailing from New Jersey as they easily won the State Championship.
 Harrison was only able to defeat the American Cup holders one time in five attempts, one being an elimination from the Eastern Semifinal of the NCC.
+Meanwhile, other regular AFA competitors featured in their respective state competitions.